gbordyugov/fpis/README.md

   - Exercise 7.7
   - Exercise 8.15 is a larger project
   - Exercise 8.20 is a larger project
-  - Exercise 9.10 and 9.11 are an open-ended ones
+  - Exercise 9.10 and 9.11 are open-ended ones
   - Exercise 9.12 -- I just jumped to the implementation proposed in the book